-Classrooms can accommodate up to 20 students.
+Gemology classrooms can accommodate up to 24 students and jewelry arts classrooms up to 20 students.
 Each classroom is amply equipped with the instruments and tools used in each subject area.
-Classroom equipment, tools and materials used are detailed within each program and class description in this catalog.

-See "On Campus Programs" on page 14 See "Lab Class Descriptions" on page 27
+Classroom equipment, tools and materials used are detailed within each program description in this catalog.
+See "On Campus Programs" on page 15.

-Top: IGT building entrance to NY Campus; Bottom: Student commons - @GIA
+Top: GIA's Carlsbad Campus and World Headquarters; Bottom: Student Lounge Area - ©GIA